dazhongli/Constitutive-Models/settlement_assessment.md

 \elandscape

-**Legend:**

-- Cc - Compression index
-- Cr - Compression

 ## Soil Structure Interaction and DCM

-In this Section, a plane strain model will be used to study the load shear of the shear wall, and the particular focus is made on the load shearing between the DCM columns and the tributary soils and the stress concentration.
+In this Section, a plane strain model will be used to study the load shearing of the shear wall, and the particular focus is made on the load shearing between the DCM columns and the tributary soils and the stress concentration variation against time.

 Given the typical column width of 0.6m and spacing of 1.2m, the unit model at the area can be shown in Figure XXX.
 Hardening soil model will be adopted for MD and Mohr Column soil models is used for DCM columns.
 It is assumed that the stone columns are linear elastic and not subjected to consolidation process.

-For reclamation projects, the significant portion of the settlement are due to the compression of soft marine clay.
-Once treated, the total compression of this layer can be reduced significantly.

-# Recommendation

-We have demonstrated using a unit cell model the following:

-The predictive capacities of the _Soft Soil_ (SS) model and the _Hardening Soil_ (HS) model are comparable in terms of consolidation analyses.
-The HS model was developed later to extend the analyses to cover over-consolidated clay.
-As shown, when the parameter $m=1$ is set, the HS model provides a good representation of soft soils.
-Input Parameters: However, the HS model requires significantly more input parameters than the SS model, which can be confusing for practicing engineers.
-Underlying Alluvial Clay: For the underlying alluvial clay, which is typically in an over-consolidated state in situ, further consolidation of the alluvial clay can become an issue.

-It is not recommended to use advanced soil models for stability analyses.
-Instead, stability analyses should be performed using the Mohr-Coulomb model, and the strength gain can be assessed using the Stress History and normalized soil engineering properties (SHANSEP) concept.
-If advanced models are to be adopted in a project, it is recommended that laboratory testing be carried out by practicing engineers to ensure that the model can predict the expected response, at least under given boundary conditions.
-Particularly, the increase in strength should be carefully evaluated.

-The typical elastic stiffness of soft soils in Hong Kong is related to the significant amount of consolidation settlement within the main reclamation area.
-Settlement can be on the order of 6 meters, with most of this settlement occurring in the early stages of sandfilling.
-Even with high-quality site control, lateral displacement and squeezing of marine deposits (MD) are very difficult to control.

-The estimate of total settlement on site is typically very rough, making the application of a more advanced model less justified.
-Consolidation Period: For reclamation projects, handover criteria commonly include the rate of settlement or the estimate of residual settlement.
-In both Hypothesis A and Hypothesis B, it is assumed that there is a constant slope in the log(t) scale.
-Underlying Clay: Unlike locations with very thick underlying clay layers, such as Japan's airport, the alluvial clay underlying the reclamation in Hong Kong is layered.
-It is not expected that significant differences between Hypothesis A and Hypothesis B will yield large differences in outcomes.
-Despite ongoing developments, as demonstrated above, Hypothesis B provides an elegant way of analyzing the project and presents a modern method for estimating creep
+-[] to do

+# Remarks on Soil Models on Consolidation Analysis

+The following conclusions can be drawn from these numerical experiments:

+1. The Soft Soil model and Hardening Soil model demonstrate comparable predictive capabilities for consolidation analyses.
+Both models can produce results similar to conventional one-dimensional (1D) consolidation theory commonly applied in previous reclamation projects.

+2. The Modified Cam Clay model, implemented in Plaxis as an educational tool with a Drucker-Prager failure criterion, is not recommended for practical application.
+Its predictions of consolidation seems do not agree well from 1D theory, warranting further investigation[^2].

+3. The Soft Soil Creep model can capture secondary compression of soft soils if deemed desirable.

+4. For accurate consolidation analyses, advanced soil models should incorporate permeability dependent on void ratio, consistent with the assumptions of classical consolidation theory.

+[^2]: This does not seem to be reasonable, need to interrogate the input

 \pagebreak